Monitoring Query Performance

 494 | 221 | ReadTable | 20000000 | 20 | 1000000 | 2020-09-04 19:07:01 | 220 | 20MB | | public.part | 0.1

-When you see DeferredGather operations taking more than a few seconds, that’s a sign that you’re selecting too much data.
-In this case, the DeferredGather with node ID 166 took over 21 seconds.
+If you notice that DeferredGather operations are taking more than a few seconds, it could indicate that you’re selecting a large amount of data.
+For example, in this case, the DeferredGather with node ID 166 took over 21 seconds.

 l_extendedprice * (1 - l_discount / 100.0) as volume,